guiglass/LUXOR/questions.md

 	<br><br>

 	<b>LUXOR Desktop</b>
-	- The menu in VR also provides an *export* panel and can be used to export the current scene to Blener files:
+	- To export the current mocap, avatars, props and scene as Blender friendly files locate the *export* button located on LUXOR's desktop UI.
+Finally enter a folder name where the files should be written to and ensure mocap is playing in the scene before pressing the *export* button to export the current scene as Blender friendly files:
 	<p align="center">
 		 <img width="15%" height="15%" src="/img/panel ui export.png">
 	</p>

 	<b>VR Center Console</b>
-	- To export the current mocap, avatars, props and scene as Blender friendly files first locate the *export* panel in VR by navigating to Addons>Scenes and entering a folder name where the files will be written and then pressing *export*:
+	- While wearing the HMD open the menu by pressing the menu button on the controller.
+Then locate the *export* panel by navigating to Addons>Scenes.
+Finally enter a folder name where the files should be written to and ensure mocap is playing in the scene before pressing the *export* button to export the current scene as Blender friendly files:
 	<p align="center">
 		<img width="15%" height="15%" src="/img/panel vr export.png">
 	</p>